Probably every beauty product junkie out there is also a Lush junkie! Their stuff is totally addictive, and I mean that in the best way possible.

 12. Lush Bath Melts

 True to their name, bath melts are butter-based bath products made to dissolve in warm water and coat your skin in a layer of hydrating oil.
-If there’s one thing Lush does right, it’s make the most luxurious, skin-nourishing bath oils.
+If there’s one thing Lush does right, it’s making the most luxurious, skin-nourishing bath oils.

 13. DIY Lush R&B Inspired Moisturizing Hair Balm from The Makeup Dummy